Home > Blog > Insolvency > Exploring the Types of Insolvency: Liquidation, Voluntary, and CVA

 How Administration Protects a Company

-When a company faces severe financial distress, the Administration acts as a shield against the pressing demands of creditors.
-This legal status halts all legal actions or proceedings against the company unless permitted by the court.
-The primary objective is to maximize the return to creditors while exploring the feasibility of continuing the business or selling it as a going concern.
-This approach not only protects the company's assets from disorganized dismantling but also aims at better outcomes for all stakeholders compared to immediate Liquidation.
+The primary objective is to maximise the return to creditors whilst exploring the feasibility of continuing the business or selling it as a going concern under Schedule B1.
+This approach not only protects the company's assets from disorganised dismantling but also aims at better outcomes for all stakeholders compared to immediate liquidation.

 Feature